Dr. Judy Morgan, DCM and the FDA

 She even goes on to say that “millions of pets were switched to poor quality pet food brands because big pet food companies used their influence on the FDA to make more money!“, a statement that has absolutely no proof behind it.

-(Have you heard about the wellness to Qanon pipeline?
-It actually fits into this discussion.
+(Have you heard about the wellness to QAnon pipeline?
+It fits into this discussion.
 If you want some more tea, dig in HERE)

 DCM & Grain-Free Dog Food